tk3369/BinaryTraits.jl/README.md

 # BinaryTraits

 BinaryTraits is yet another traits library for Julia.
-We focus on usability - it should be simple to understand and easy to use.
+This package focuses on usability - traits should be simple to understand and easy to use.

 The underlying mechanism is just [Holy Traits](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book.html).
-If you think about Holy Traits as the powerful manual transmission, then BinaryTraits is the automatic transmission.
+If you think about Holy Traits as the powerful manual transmission, then BinaryTraits is like automatic transmission.
 The machinery is the same but it is a lot pleasant to use for casual users.

 A design consideration is to support only binary traits.
 You either can do something or you cannot.
 Putting this restriction in place makes everything easier.

-An important feature is the support of composite traits.
+Another important feature is the support of composite traits.

 ## Example: tickling a duck and a dog